avigewirtz/avigewirtz.github.io-/make/incremental-builds.md

 {% endtabs %}

 Recall the underlying process by which `testinmath` is built.
-The source files `intmath.c` and `testintmath.c` are _independently_ preprocessed, compiled, and assembled into object files, namely `intmath.o` and `testintmath.o`, respectively.
+The source files `intmath.c` and `testintmath.c` are _independently_ preprocessed, compiled, and assembled into object files `intmath.o` and `testintmath.o`, respectively.
 Of note is that in the preprocessing stage, headers specified via the `#include` directive are fetched and inserted into each file.
 To produce the executable `testintmath`, `intmath.o` and `testintmath.o` are linked--along with necessary object files from the C standard library.
 This multi-stage process is summarized in Figure X.

 <figure><img src="../.gitbook/assets/Frame 31 (2).png" alt=""><figcaption></figcaption></figure>